Learned Hand: Early life

 Hand was beset by anxieties and self-doubt throughout his life, including night terrors as a child.
 He later admitted he was "very undecided, always have been—a very insecure person, very fearful; morbidly fearful".
 Especially after his father's death, he grew up surrounded by doting women—his mother, his aunt, and his sister Lydia (Lily), eight years his elder.
 Hand struggled with his name during his childhood and adulthood, worried that "Billings" and "Learned" were not sufficiently masculine.
 While working as a lawyer in 1899, he ceased using the name "Billings"—calling it "pompous"—and ultimately took on the nickname "B".

 Hand spent two years at a small primary school before transferring at the age of seven to The Albany Academy, which he attended for the next 10 years.
 He never enjoyed the Academy's uninspired teaching or its narrow curriculum, which focused on Ancient Greek and Latin, with few courses in English, history, science, or modern languages.
 Socially, he considered himself an outsider, rarely enjoying recesses or the school's military drills.
 Vacations, spent in Elizabethtown, New York, were happier times.
 There, Hand developed a life-long friendship with his cousin and future colleague Augustus Noble Hand, two years his senior.
 The two were self-confessed "wild boys", camping and hiking in the woods and hills, where Hand developed a love of nature and the countryside.
 Many years later, when he was in his 70s, Hand recorded several songs for the Library of Congress that he had learned as a boy from Civil War veterans in Elizabethtown.
 After his father's death, he felt more pressure from his mother to excel academically.
 He finished near the top of his class and was accepted into Harvard College.
-His classmates—who opted for schools such as Williams and Yale—thought it a "stuckup, snobbish school".
+His classmates—who opted for schools such as Williams and Yale—thought it as a "stuckup, snobbish school".